-Arduino Starter Kit.
-This is a cloud-based system that offers both software and hardware.
+Arduino Starter Kit — a cloud-based system that offers both software and hardware.
 It can be used even by beginner programmers.

-Home Assistant.
-This tool is aimed at the smart home market and is great for interaction with smart sensors in your home.
+Home Assistant — the tool aimed is at the smart home market and is great for interaction with smart sensors in your house.
 The downside is that it doesn’t have a cloud component.

-NOD-RED.
-This is a browser-based tool for wiring the Internet of Things together.
-It helps deal with the flow of the data, integrates with APIs, services and any devices.
+NOD-RED — a browser-based tool for wiring the Internet of Things together.
+It helps you deal with the flow of the data, integrate with APIs, services and any devices.